Published January 24th, 2017 by Bob Ciura

 In all, FORCE-related savings totaled $435 million in 2016.
 This helped company-wide gross margin expand by 70 basis points in 2016, even though net sales declined.

 Another method the company is using to boost margins is raising prices.
-Kimberly-Clark has many brands that lead their repsective product categories.
+Kimberly-Clark has many brands that lead their respective product categories.
 This provides pricing power.

 In particular, K-C Professional is benefiting from this.
 Segment profit margin expanded by 100 basis points in 2016, driven largely from higher prices.